 a) You must spend at least 2,000 baht (currently $67) at any shop you apply for refund paperwork through.
 That means, if you get to the checkout, your purchase is 1,800 baht and you know you’re likely to spend the minimum 5,000 baht on your entire trip in Thailand, then it’s worth grabbing something else for 200 baht, to get to your 2,000 baht minimum.
 Don’t forget, 7% of 2,000 baht is 140 baht ($3.75) and is more than half of the 200 baht purchase price of the additional item you just grabbed.

 This is Thailand and where consistency may occur in most western countries, it doesn’t always happen here.
-Not much you can do about it.
+Not much you can do about it either.

 What Must You Do Before Leaving the Shop? – Some tourists get confused about applying for the refund and think just showing up at the VAT Refund counter at the airport with valid receipts is good enough to get their money back.
 It’s not.

-Once you’ve paid for your purchases, before you leave any store that displays the ‘VAT Refund’ sign, you must make sure the store gives you all the necessary paperwork and you must get this at every store you shop at.
+Once you have paid for your purchases, before you leave any store that displays the ‘VAT Refund’ sign, you must make sure the store gives you all the necessary paperwork and you must get this at every store you shop at.

 If however the amount is more than 30,000 baht, don’t expect to be given the money there and then.
-The VAT Refund Office will ask for your bank details and they’ll send you your refund via bank transfer.
+The VAT Refund Office will ask for your bank details, and they will send you your refund via bank transfer.

-You may also find, if you’re claiming a large amount of money, officials at the VAT Refund Office may ask to look at any of the items you’re carrying in your hand luggage.
+You may also find, if you are claiming a large amount of money, officials at the VAT Refund Office may ask to look at any of the items you’re carrying in your hand luggage.